GlenKPeterson/Paguro/README.md

 None of those are simple uses of interpose.

 #Licenses
 Java&trade; is a registered trademark of the Oracle Corporation in the US and other countries.
-J-sicle is not part of Java.
-Oracle is in no way affiliated with the J-sicle project.
+J-cicle is not part of Java.
+Oracle is in no way affiliated with the J-cicle project.

 This work is licensed under both the Apache 2.0 license and the Eclipse Public License.
 You must comply with the rules of both licenses (you don't get to choose).
 New contributions should be made under the Apache 2.0 license whenever practical.